gyokuro/findcab/impl/README.md

 Currently there are two implementations of the `CabService` interface as defined in `service.go`:

 *  Simple/ naive implementation: all cabs are stored in memory in a hashmap.
-Computation of the nearest cab within location of radium M requires O(N) computations of the haversine distance.
+Computation of the nearest cab within location of radius R requires O(N) computations of the haversine distance, where N is the number of cabs for a shard (we can shard by city and that will sufficiently limit the size of N to orders of at most 10's of thousands for even a city like NYC).

 *  MongoDb implementation: this uses mongodb as the database backend and spatial index.
 The `2dsphere` index is used on a GeoJSON representation of the Cab struct in the database and proximity queries are used for the 'within' computations.